Mariners take key series from A’s as Marco Gonzales delivers a needed strong start

 They knew what was at stake without being told.
 They knew that there was still doubt lingering on whether this team is for real, something that isn’t likely to change any time soon.
 They knew what they had to do if they wanted to stay together and continue to prove people wrong.

-They did it as they’ve done so often this season with a one-run win.
+And they did it, as they’ve done so often this season, with yet another blood-pressure spiking one-run win.

-With Sunday’s 4-3 victory over the Oakland A’s, the Mariners won three out of four games in the season-defining series.
+With Sunday’s 4-3 victory over the Oakland A’s, the Mariners won three out of four games in what was already a season-defining series.

 With their bullpen heavily taxed from the first three games of the series, including Logan Gilbert’s shortened outing on Saturday, the Mariners needed Marco Gonzales to take some of the burden off the unit.